awitten1/awitten1.github.io/_posts/2022-12-28-C++-exception-safety.md

   };
 ```

-The problem that it lays out is that it is impossible to implement a fully generic stack that has an exception-safe pop function that returns a value.
  What is meant by "exception safe?"
-If its functions throw an exception, the state of the stack should be unchanged.
+If its member functions throw an exception, the state of the stack should be unchanged.

-And the implementation of pop is:
+The implementation of pop is:

 ```
   template <class T>